Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 For dogs, emotional interactions have an immense impact on their mental well-being.

-Petting your pup and having an emotional interaction with them has the equivalent psychophysiological impact as you spending time with someone you are emotionally attached to.
+Petting your pup and having an emotional interaction with them has the equivalent psychophysiological impact of spending time with someone you are emotionally attached to.
 The petting session triggers the release of numerous neurochemicals associated with positive feelings, love, and bonding.

 3. Helps Them Calm Down